-The following table sets forth information with respect to the beneficial ownership of each Shareholder holding 3% or more of the shareholdings in the Company through their holdings in the Selling Shareholder as at the date of this Document:
+The following table sets forth information with respect to the direct and indirect ownership of each Shareholder holding 3% or more of the shareholdings in the Company as at the date of this Document:

-Shares owned immediately following the issuance of the Offer Shares Name Shares owned as of the Document Date Shares owned immediately following the issuance of the Offer Shares -without Over- Allotment Options Shares owned immediately following the issuance of the Offer Shares -with Over- Allotment Options Total 0/0 Total % Total % GKSE Holding B.V.
-25,501,356 100% 17.501.356 69% 16.301.356 64%
+Shares owned immediately following the is ssuance of the Placing Shares

+Name Shares owned as of the Document Date Shares owned immediately following the issuance of the Placing Shares -without Over- Allotment Options Shares owned immediately following the issuance of the Placing Shares -with Over- Allotment Options GKSE Holding B.V.
+Total 25,501,356 100% Total 17,501,356 % 69% Total 16,701,356 % 65%

-GKSE Holding B.V. is indirectly controlled by Egeria Capital B.V.
-In 2005, Egeria Capital B.V. acquired an 82.5% interest in the Group (indirectly held through an 82.5% interest in the Selling Shareholder).
+^{}GKSE Holding B.V. is indirectly controlled by P.E.
+Visser.
+In 2005, Egeria Capital B.V. acquired an 82.5% interest in the Company (indirectly held through an 82.5% interest in the Selling Shareholder).
 The remaining 17.5% is held by founding family members and former management.